The Wisconsin Rural Opportunities Foundation, Inc. Leadership Board

 Sue serves as Chair of the WROF, Inc. Premier Scholarship Award Program, recognizing exceptional students across Wisconsin.

 Sue and her husband, Richard, dairy and crop farmed for twenty-one years.
-Her career path included teaching agriculture at Lakeshore and Moraine Park Technical colleges, USDA-Farm Service Agency contractor, self-employed farm consultant and her own ag marketing business.
+Her career path included teaching agriculture at Lakeshore and Moraine Park Technical colleges, USDA-Farm Service Agency contractor, self-employed farm consultant, and her own ag marketing business.
 As a servant leader, giving back to her community has been a lifelong priority.
 Past leadership includes cooperative director, President of the Wisconsin FFA Alumni Association and Association of Woman in Agriculture (AWA)Corporation.
 Locally Schultz has served as her Church President, along with a host of agriculture and community leadership roles.